 In return, the government has guaranteed that they’ll earn a 50% bonus on their contributions.
 This bonus payment will be completely tax-free.
 For someone who saves for the entire 4-year period of the scheme, it’s possible for them to earn up to £1,200 as a bonus.

 The money in the account is easily accessible, and there are no restrictions on account-holders taking out their savings early.
-However, the government has warned that early withdrawals will lead to a reduction in the size of their bonus.
-As yet, there are no further details about how they will calculate this reduction.
+However, your bonus is calculated on the most you have ever had in your account.

 Who’s Eligible for the Help to Save Scheme?